MuensterImagingNetworkMicroscopy/Fiji-Macros/README.md

 All macros are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You are free to use, modify, and redistribute them – please give credit:

-> Dr. Thomas Zobel, Münster Imaging Network – https://uni.ms/imagingnetwork
+> Macro Author, Münster Imaging Network – https://uni.ms/imagingnetwork

 ---